ssnyu/Crypto-Price-Prediction/README.md

-# Cryptocurrency Price Prediction with Sentiment Analysis
+# Ethereum Price Prediction with Sentiment Analysis

 ## Overview

-This repository contains the code implementation for the research paper titled "Cryptocurrency Price Prediction with Sentiment Analysis."
+This repository contains the code implementation for the research paper titled "Ethereum Price Prediction with Sentiment Analysis."
 The paper introduces a novel model that addresses limitations in existing works by incorporating sentiment analysis from various sources such as Twitter, Reddit, and CoinMarketCap news.
-The model leverages a robust deep learning architecture based on transformers for improved predictive capabilities.
+The model leverages a robust deep-learning architecture based on transformers for improved predictive capabilities.

 ## Key Features